 The patents granted to Carlsberg and Heineken show just how industry and the EPO are able to exploit grey areas in patent law to avoid the existing prohibitions and benefit from it.
 The EPO has a yearly income of one billion Euro from fees and earns with each patent granted and the companies cement their dominance on the market.

-With our objections we will struggle directly against two multinational breweries in one single case.
-The EPO is required to answer our legal objections with a detailed reasoning for their decision.
 Our petition will also demand that governments in Europe order the EPO to comply with current regulation.